Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Application Requirements

-All protocols must include some consideration of whether the sample-size (and study power for hypothesis testing studies) will be sufficient to meet the primary outcome of the research.
+All protocols must include some consideration of whether the sample-size and study power for hypothesis testing studies will be sufficient to meet the primary outcome of the research.
+For a primary hypothesis with multiple outcomes, applicants should provide sample-size/study power estimates for the main outcome, commonest outcome, and/or rarer outcomes in the study.

 All protocols should include an estimate of the expected numbers of patients, exposures, or outcomes (as appropriate) that will be available.
 Applicants may refer to relevant publications using CPRD data to gauge study feasibility or support their application with feasibility counts based on CPRD data.